leorob88/vegeplanner/README.md

 Edit this to: `&apiKey=YourPersonalApiKey`

-You're going to need also node_modules which are not included in this repository.
+You're going to need also Node installed on your system and "node_modules" directory which is not included in this repository.

 Then use the console in "vegeplanner-main" directory and the "npm start" command.